Game Highway / Nimbler otter

 Rules of game:

-"Highway" is game opposing two players, player A against player B, on a 16 cell board, using as "pawns" the numbers 1 to 16.
+"Highway" is a game with two players, player A against player B, on a 16 cell board, using as "pawns" the numbers 1 to 16.

 Sequence: Player A begins.
-He/she chooses a digit between 1 and 16 and writes it into one of the cells (including overwriting the initial letters A's and B's, which are only there to indicate the paths' ends).
+He or she chooses a digit between 1 and 16 from the list on top and puts it into one of the cells of the board.
 Then it is player B's turn.
-He/she chooses a digit among those not yet used, and writes it into a cell still empty (including those with letter's).
+He or she chooses a digit among those not yet used, and puts it into a cell still empty.
 Then it is A's turn again, and so on until the sixteen digits have been put into the sixteen cells.

 Winner: The winner is the player who built the shortest path, that is the path with the smallest value.
 Here is an example:

-Interest of the game: This game, very simple in its design and rules (16 cells, 16 "pawns", 20 paths per player), leads to a surprising complexity: 20 000 billion possibilities!
-It displays the characteristics asked from a good game: simplicity of the rules, necessity to think, unexpected flips of situation, limited duration, unknown (so far) optimal strategy to surely win.
+Features of the game: This game, very simple in its design and rules (16 cells, 16 "pawns", 20 paths per player), leads nonetheless to a surprising complexity: 400 million billion billion possible games.
+It displays the characteristics demanded from a good game: simplicity of rules, necessity to think, unexpected flips of situation, limited duration, unknown (so far*) optimal strategy to surely win.

 Copyright : André Cabannes (patents INPI & OMPI, 1998)